 Sentosa 4D Adventureland, Imbiah Lookout Sentosa Island.
 Open daily 10am-9pm (last show at 8.45pm).

 If you fancy something with a bit of history and love a child-friendly museum, then look no further than Fort Siloso.
-Entry is free (which helps if you’re saving up for an extravagant CNY!), but why not try out a 90 min guided tour to get the most out of the experience (from $10 for kids age over 7 and from $15 for adults)?
+Entry is free (which helps if you’re saving up for an extravagant CNY!), but why not try out a FREE 90 min guided tour to get the most out of the experience?
+Tours are held every 2nd and 3rd Saturday of the month from 3-4.30pm (be sure to register in advance as spaces are limited).
 You will learn why the Fort was built and find out just what life was like for a soldier from times of old.
 You will also get to explore the underground ammunition stores and check out the WWII guns.
 End the tour with a visit to the Surrender Chambers to witness the two historic surrender moments that changed life in Singapore during WWII.

 Fort Siloso, Siloso Rd, Singapore 099981.
 Open daily 10am-6pm (last entry is at 5.30pm)